 Recycling: 100 percent durable goods recycling rate; ongoing consumables recycling rate of 84 percent at 605 Third and 88 percent at Park Avenue Plaza.

-Water: New efficient fixtures reduced water and sewer consumption at both properties.
+Water: New efficient fixtures along with a sewer repair reduced water and sewer consumption at both properties.
 605 Third Avenue achieved a 39-percent reduction over the LEED baseline (saving 3500 kGal of water annually); Park Avenue Plaza a 15-percent reduction, saving 1600 kGal of water annually.
 Each building implemented a Cooling Tower Chemical Management Program that reduces potable water consumption for cooling tower equipment through effective water management, for this prefect, Finding a Great Plumber was one of the hardest tasks, but one of the most important ones.

 Cleaning: The buildings implemented a Building Exterior and Hardscape Management Plan that uses environmentally friendly chemicals and processes for outdoor cleaning was introduced.